-Below is a sample of a return to a search using register of voters:
+Click here for a sample of a return to a search using register of voters.

-WordCat also offers you an easy way to locate historical registers of voters in libraries all around the United States: Here is a sample:
+WordCat also offers you an easy way to locate historical registers of voters in libraries all around the United States.
+Click here for a sample.

 Using a Library to Locate Voting Registers: